miladsikaroudi/matlab-Dicom-Series-Viewer-Header-Modifier/README.md

 # matlabDicomSeriesViewerHeaderModifier
-A source code which is written based on app designer capability of MATLAB which through this you can refine the header of the dicom series
+A source code which has been written based on app designer of MATLAB software which can refine the mal-header of the dicom series.